 Always, always, always hang curtains.
-Not only does it give you privacy, but it also helps soften the space and when hung properly, they can make your room appear larger and the ceilings look higher.
-If you missed my round-up of inexpensive curtains you can buy online, and you’re in the market for new window treatments, don’t sleep on that post.
+Not only does it give you privacy, but it also helps soften the space, and when hung properly, it can make your room appear larger, and the ceilings look higher.
+If you missed my round-up of inexpensive curtains you can buy online and you’re in the market for new window treatments, don’t sleep on that post.
 There are some juicy details hidden over there.

 4. Replace Those Builder Grade Boob Lights For Statement Makers

 If I had a nickel for every time I said lighting is the jewelry of your room.
-If you have plain jane ceiling light fixtures, swap them out with one of these boob light alternatives.
+If you have plain jane ceiling light fixtures, swap them out with one of these boob light replacements.
 If you really want to make your home look expensive, add a statement maker pendant light in the foyer, hallway, or dining room — trust me, it’s worth the investment.
 Every single time I post the chandelier in my dining room I’m asked, “Where is that light from?”.
 Again, if you’re a renter, take down the boring light, save it in a box, hang a beautiful light, and swap it back out before you move.
 Easy peasy.

 If money is tight and you’re looking for a more affordable option, check out this flush mount conversion kit.
 Simply remove the glass cover to your old ceiling light and replace it with a drum shade and diffuser — boom — stylish lighting.
 Oh, and if you can, add dimmable bulbs for ambient lighting.

 5. Create More Natural Light